koenrane/KR-new-site/content/design.md

 The site is a fork of the [Quartz](https://quartz.jzhao.xyz/) static site generator.
 While [the build process](https://quartz.jzhao.xyz/advanced/architecture) is rather involved, here's what you need to know for this article:
 1. Almost all of my content is written in Markdown.
 2. Each page has its metadata stored in plaintext [YAML](https://en.wikipedia.org/wiki/YAML).
-3. The Markdown pages are transformed in (essentially) two stages; a sequence of "transformers" are applied to the intermediate representations of each page.
+3. The Markdown pages are transformed in (essentially) two stages; a sequence of transformations are applied to the intermediate representations of each page.
 4. The intermediate representations are emitted as webpages.
 5. The webpages are pushed to Cloudflare and then walk their way into your browser!
-> [!note]- More detail on the transformers
+> [!note]- More detail on the transformations
->  _Text transformers_ operate on the raw text content of each page.
+>  _Text transformations_ operate on the raw text content of each page.
 For example:
 > ```typescript
 > const notePattern = /^\s*[*_]*note[*_]*:[*_]* (?<text>.*)(?<![*_])[*_]*/gim
 >